 Two years after the signing of the UN-brokered Ceasefire Agreement in October 2020 between the Government of National Accord and the Libyan National Army, Libya has etched a path towards stability.
 The number of displaced persons returning to their areas of origin increased steadily from some 648,000 at the end of 2021 to 696,000 individuals by August 2022, most of whom returned due to improvements in the security situation.

 However, at the start of 2022, due to the postponement of the presidential and parliamentary elections, scheduled for 24 December 2021, heightened concerns arose regarding a potential resumption or escalation of hostilities and armed clashes between rival political opponents.
 Localized clashes between armed groups, particularly in the western region, continued; the most serious of which took place on 27 August 2022 in central Tripoli, resulting in 159 injured and 42 deaths, and four children injured.

-Stabilizing food security is a significant challenge, as farmers have limited access to agricultural production inputs and support for animal health care due to years of conflict around main agricultural areas and disruption of agricultural extension services due to COVID-19 and instability.
+Stabilizing food security is a significant challenge, as farmers have limited access to agricultural production inputs and support for animal health care due to years of conflict around main agricultural areas and disruption of agricultural extension services due to instability and increased prices of fertilizers and agricultural tools.
 More households are abandoning agricultural activities, thus reducing the medium- and long-term availability of food.
-Supporting household food security among vulnerable populations and supporting their livelihoods must therefore go hand in hand with restoring agricultural services for the longer term.
+Supporting household food security among vulnerable populations and supporting their livelihoods must go hand in hand with restoring agricultural services for the longer term.